AdHoc-Protocol/AdHoc-protocol/README.md

     }
 }
 ```
-If the path to this file, ends with `?` question mark char at the end `\AdHocAgent.exe /dir/minimal_descr_file.cs?` .
-The AdHocAgent utility will show the following scheme
+If you want to view the structure of a protocol description file, you can use the AdHocAgent utility with the path to the file followed by a question mark e.g. `\AdHocAgent.exe /dir/minimal_descr_file.cs?` .
+The utility will display the following scheme

 <details>
   <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>